-Back in the days when Zendesk’s logo featured a stylized lotus blossom, and was accompanied more often than not by a Buddha-like character (who looked disturbingly similar to Jabba the Hutt), I was the newly-anointed Group Marketing Counsel for three water- and beverage-focused companies in Bermuda.
+Back in the days when Zendesk’s logo featured a stylized lotus blossom and was accompanied, more often than not, by a Buddha-like character who looked disturbingly similar to Jabba the Hutt, I was the newly-anointed Group Marketing Counsel for three water- and beverage-focused companies in Bermuda.

-Those were heady days for me: I’d networked my way from life as a small-town Canadian, freelance copywriter and ad manager, to a jet-setting-monthly-to-an-island-paradise counsel of I barely knew what.
+Those were heady days for me: I’d networked my way from life as a small-town Canadian, freelance copywriter and marketing manager, to a jet-setting-monthly-to-an-island-paradise counsel of I barely knew what.

 Those were also the islands’ peak economic heydays.
 If you were a Bermudian with any kind of a pulse, or an expat who’d wrangled almost any kind of a work permit, you probably had a job with a salary beyond your wildest dreams and a customer service philosophy not unlike the aforementioned, drooling, alien crime boss of Star Wars’ Tatooine (the real Tataouine is in Tunisia, about 300 miles, as the Blue Rock Thrush [il-Merrill in Maltese] flies, south-west of Malta, the three-island archipelago in the Mediterranean).